Skip to content

 There are a number of methods that may be used to bootstrap a virtual machine's (VM) guest operating system:

-Provider Supported Network Config Linux Windows Description
+Provider Network Config Linux Windows Description

 Cloud-Init Cloud-Init Network v2 The industry standard, multi-distro method for cross-platform, cloud instance initialization with modern, VM images